apache/dubbo-website/content/en/overview/mannual/java-sdk/reference-manual/protocol/triple.md

 ### Protobuf

-Defining services using Protobuf (IDL) is **suitable for development teams that currently or in the future have cross-language requirements.
-The same IDL service can be used for Java/Go/Node.js, but it has a higher learning cost**.
+Defining services using Protobuf (IDL) is suitable for development teams that currently or in the future have cross-language requirements.
+The same IDL service can be used for Java/Go/Node.js, but it has a higher learning cost.

 ```Protobuf
 syntax = "proto3";